 The above video shows the pipe pullback stage of horizontal directional drilling on one of our Scenic Rim projects.
 This same method will be used to pull the pipe through the tunnel under the Brisbane River.

 What can you expect?

-- A 250 tonne drill rig and equipment will be set up on the grassed area at the river end of Holt Street, Pinkenba.
+- A 500 tonne drill rig and equipment is located on the grassed area at the river end of Holt Street, Pinkenba.

-- A 100 tonne drill rig and equipment will be set up at the existing construction site between Paringa Road and Queensport Road North, Murarrie.
+- A 100 tonne drill rig and equipment is located at the construction site between Paringa Road and Queensport Road North, Murarrie.